cuthbertLab/music21/music21/doc/html/_sources/moduleCommon.txt

 Function isNum()
 ----------------

-check if usrData is a number (float, int, long, Decimal), return boolean IMPROVE: when 2.6 is everwhere: add numbers class.
+check if usrData is a number (float, int, long, Decimal), return boolean IMPROVE: when 2.6 is everywhere: add numbers class.

 >>> isNum(3.0)
 True